Responding to drought

 Southern Nevada relies on the Colorado River for 90 percent of its water supply.

-The Colorado River system is facing the worst drought in the basin's recorded history.
-The water level of Lake Mead, which serves as one of the river's primary water storage reservoirs, has dropped some 130 feet since January 2000.
+The Colorado River system is facing the worst drought in the river basin's recorded history.
+The water level of Lake Mead, which serves as one of the river's primary water storage reservoirs, has dropped about 170 feet since January 2000.